hanax-ai/HX-Infrastructure/playbooks/Lite-LLM/0.0-Project_Management/README.md

 ## Overview

 This directory contains the complete project management framework for the LiteLLM API Gateway deployment project.
-It follows PMO best practices with full requirement traceability.
+It follows PMO best practices with full requirement traceability and comprehensive technical documentation.

 ## Directory Structure